OleGK4/justbuy-api/README.md

 ```
 <br>

-And now you can use *Postman collection* from
+And now you can use *Postman collection* & *Postman environment* from
 ```
 /collection
 ```